jacquiet/wp_theme_options/README.md

 </page>
 ```

-Here's an example <sections> node with a single section inside:
+Here's an example 'sections' node with a single section inside:

 ```xml
 <sections>